Online Degrees In Medical Transcription

 While certification is voluntary, it may improve employment opportunities.
 For example, individuals credentialed as RMTs are eligible to participate in the Medical Transcription Industry Association (MTIA) Registered Apprenticeship program.
 Recognized by the U.S. Department of Labor, this program arranges for apprentices to work with transcription companies for a two-year commitment.

-Alaska is the highest paying state for medical transcriptionists, according to the BLS.
-Individuals there earned a mean annual wage of $44,130 in 2010.
-Nationwide, medical transcriptionists earned $33,530 that same year.
+California is the highest paying state for medical transcriptionists, according to the BLS.
+Individuals there earned a mean annual wage of $51,600 in 2020.
+Nationwide, medical transcriptionists earned $ 37,310 that same year.

-- The Bureau of Labor Statistics (BLS) says employment for medical transcriptionists should grow 11 percent from 2008-2018.
+- The Bureau of Labor Statistics (BLS) says employment for medical transcriptionists is projected to decline 2 percent from 2019 to 2029.